English-For-The-Blind/English-For-The-Blind.github.io/content/_index.md

 ---
-title: "English For The Blind - Tiếng Anh Khiếm Thị"
+title: "Welcome to English For The Blind"
 description: ""
-lead: "Welcome to English For The Blind!"
+lead: "English For The Blind - Tiếng Anh Khiếm Thị"
 date: 2023-09-07T16:33:54+02:00
 lastmod: 2023-09-07T16:33:54+02:00
 draft: false